 - Maturation: the new make spirit is put into wooden casks and aged over a period of time.
 This step is usually what adds color and many of the flavors to the whisky, depending on the type of cask used and the length of time the spirit ages.

 Of course, the devil is in the details; how all these processes are executed is what makes the distinctions between all the different brands out there.
-For a closer look at how whisky is made, head to Back to Basics for a quick read.
+Take a closer look at how whisky is made for a quick read.

 Scotch through Outlander Tasting